 The Pain We Still Call Pretty

-These flip-flops aren’t fashion’s apology.
-They’re its evolution.
-Three millimeters of freedom between you and the lie that pain is beautiful.
+These flip-flops aren’t an apology for beauty.
+They’re its correction.
+Three quiet millimeters between you and the lie that pain is part of the dress code, between your skin and a sidewalk that was never meant to meet it.